metashell/metashell/docs/develop/rationales.md

   own, similar set of commands, macros, etc. (Note that the mdb shell is significantly different because of providing a gdb-like interface).

+## Code managing the server

+The code managing the demo server (setting up the service, upgrading Metashell, etc) is a small project inside Metashell itself.
+It is added to the main Metashell repository because in case of breaking changes to Metashell, it can be changed together with the code running the live demo.